Pilar Civeira: Life

 Civeira was born in 1952 to a family that had strong associations with the local University of Zaragoza.
 She followed family tradition and studied and became qualified to practice medicine at the University.
 She studied further and in 1983 she was awarded a doctorate from the University of Navarra.
 She also received a special award with her Ph.D.
 After that she went on to specialise at the University of Barcelona.

 In 1986 she went on to work in the laboratories of Dr. Robert Gallo at Bethesda, studying new antiviral drugs.
 Her research interests are hepatology and the use of gene therapy.
 She is an expert on the pathogenesis of chronic viral hepatitis.

 In 1990 she beat other candidates to become professor at the University of Santiago de Compostela.
 In 1999 she obtained the chair of Internal Medicine at the University of A Coruña.
 She returned to the University of Navarra to be their professor of Internal Medicine.
 In 2001 she became the Dean of the Faculty of Medicine which she held until 2010.
 In 2016, she became director of the Center for Applied Medical Research (CIMA).
 She was to direct the centre and its 300 researchers and staff in partnership with scientific director Dr. Jesús San Miguel and manager Javier Mata.
-She has written 80 scientic papers and taken in part in 15 research projects.
+She has written 80 scientific papers and taken in part in 15 research projects.